Cultural evolution via iterated learning and communication explains efficient color naming systems

 Overall, there is support for the idea that IL can lead to efficient semantic systems, with continuing debate over how and why.
 There are also recent proposals that non-iterated learning -- e.g.\ in the context of a dyad of communicating agents (e.g.\ \shortciteNP{Kageback2020,Chaabouni,tucker-et-al-2022}), or in a single agent without communication (e.g.\ \shortciteNP{Steinert-Threlkeld20,Gyevnar22}) -- can explain efficient color naming systems.
+In particular, \shortciteA{Steinert-Threlkeld20} argued that ``[e]ase of learning explains semantic universals'' (see also \shortciteNP{genter-bowerman-2009}).
+To illustrate this point, \shortciteA{Steinert-Threlkeld20} highlighted the greater learnability, in a neural network, of convex as opposed to non-convex color categories, in line with earlier proposals arguing for the importance of convexity in conceptual space as an important constraint on human semantic categories (\shortciteNP{Gardenfors00, Jager2007,Jager10}).
 These recent contributions build on an important line of earlier work using agent-based simulations cast as evolutionary models, without explicitly addressing efficiency (e.g.\ \shortciteNP{Steels05, belpaeme-bleys-2005, Dowman07, Jameson09, Baronchelli10}).